m-weigand/geometadp/Readme.md

 **NOTE**

 For a nicer visualisation run the code in Voilà.
-Execute the following code in the console: voila <path-to-notebook> run_GUI.ipynb
+Execute the following code in the console:

+	voila path-to-notebook/run_GUI.ipynb

 **NOTE**